Cleveland Guardians minor league players: Joey Oakie

-Peterson played 2024 with the Lake County Captains and Akron RubberDucks and started 2025 with Akron.
+Oakie made his professional debut in 2025 with the Arizona Complex League Guardians.
+In late July, he was promoted to the Single-A Lynchburg Hillcats, with whom he ended his first professional season.
+Oakie appeared in 18 games (15 starts) between both clubs and pitched to a 3–4 record, a 5.31 ERA and 78 strikeouts across 59 1/3 innings.
+Oakie was assigned to the Single-A Hill City Howlers to open the 2026 season.
+In late August, he was promoted to the High-A Lake County Captains.
+Across 15 starts between the two teams, Oakie went 0–7 with a 7.30 ERA, 60 strikeouts, and 44 walks over 49 1/3 innings.

 Alfonsin Rosario

 Alfonsin Rosario (born June 21, 2004) is a Dominican professional baseball outfielder in the Cleveland Guardians organization.

 Rosario was born in San Cristóbal, Dominican Republic and moved to the United States when he was 16.
 He attended P27 Academy in Lexington, South Carolina.
 He was selected by the Chicago Cubs in the sixth round of the 2023 Major League Baseball draft.

 Rosario made his professional debut with the Arizona Complex League Cubs and played 2024 with the Myrtle Beach Pelicans.
-On November 20, 2024, the Cubs traded him to the Cleveland Guardians for Eli Morgan.
+On November 20, 2024, the Cubs traded him to the Cleveland Guardians in exchange for Eli Morgan.
 He opened the 2025 season with the Lake County Captains and Akron RubberDucks.

 Khal Stephen

 Michael Khalden Stephen (born December 21, 2002) is an American professional baseball pitcher in the Cleveland Guardians organization.

 Stephen attended Seeger Memorial Junior-Senior High School in West Lebanon, Indiana and played college baseball at Purdue University for two years before transferring to Mississippi State University.
 In 2023, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
 After one year at Mississippi State, he was selected by the Toronto Blue Jays in the second round of the 2024 Major League Baseball draft.

 Stephen made his professional debut in 2025 with the Dunedin Blue Jays and was promoted to the Vancouver Canadians and New Hampshire Fisher Cats during the season.

 On July 31, 2025, the Blue Jays traded him to the Cleveland Guardians in exchange for Shane Bieber.
+He made four starts down the stretch for the Double-A Akron RubberDucks, registering an 0–1 record and 6.35 ERA with 11 strikeouts across 11 1/3 innings pitched.

+Stephen made 12 starts for Akron during the 2026 campaign, compiling a 3–2 record and 3.44 ERA with 49 strikeouts over 55 innings of work.
+On July 5, 2026, it was announced that Stephen would require surgery to repair his ulnar collateral ligament, ruling him out for the remainder of the season.